Referências

 Grant MJ, Booth A. A typology of reviews: an analysis of 14 review types and associated methodologies.
 Health Information & Libraries Journal.
 2009;26(2):91–108. doi:10.1111/j.1471-1842.2009.00848.x

-Sut N. Study designs in medicine.
+Sut N. Study Designs in Medicine.
 Balkan Medical Journal.
-2015;31(4):273-277. doi:10.5152/balkanmedj.2014.1408
+2015;31(4):273–277. doi:10.5152/balkanmedj.2014.1408

 Souza AC de, Alexandre NMC, Guirardello E de B, Souza AC de, Alexandre NMC, Guirardello E de B. Propriedades psicométricas na avaliação de instrumentos: avaliação da confiabilidade e da validade.
 Epidemiologia e Serviços de Saúde.
 2017;26(3):649–659. doi:10.5123/s1679-49742017000300022